 What does grateful living have to do with death and dying?
 They are two sides of the same coin, one inextricably informing the other.
 Awareness of our mortality can heighten our ability to live into the exquisite preciousness of life, and living each moment as the gift that it is, informs our experience of the approach of life’s end.

-The following is a list of books related to aging which we’ve found inspiring, educational, truth-telling or resonant and which have left us, ultimately, feeling grateful.
-The list is a work in progress.
-Please feel free to make recommendations.
+A list of books related to aging which we’ve found inspiring, educational, truth-telling or resonant and which have left us, ultimately, feeling grateful.

 (2015) Kristi Nelson produced a digital story about her journey with cancer, in conjunction with the PBS Ken Burns documentary series, Cancer: The Emperor of All Maladies.